-Watch the original poem "Snow" by Mary Mapes Dodge (1831-1905) into ASL (American Sign Language) translated in 2009.
+The poem "Snow" was written by Mary Mapes Dodge (1831-1905).
+Watch the video "Snow" (2009) translated into ASL (American Sign Language).
 In additon, there is also a tutorial on grammar below.

 Little white feathers, filling the air --